gilmorka/Kevins-Repository/README.md

 Part 2: https://rpubs.com/KGilmore_/573126
 Part 3: file:///C:/Users/14408/Desktop/Stat%20Modeling/part3.html

+**Simulation Modeling and Methods** - The simulation final document is a Winters forecasting final project I have created in Excel.
+The Excel Solver tool was used to find optimal smoothing parameters.

 **Pizza_Data_Project.rmd above.** - Data Wrangling - (R Final Project) data is a project of data cleaning, preparation, visualizaton, and then summary of pizza reviews and ratings across the country.
 I have published the data into an HTML file: http://rpubs.com/KGilmore_/556040